DuqueDeTuring/books2explore/readme.md

 - War and Peace and War: The Rise and Fall of Empires by Peter Turchin
 - Warspeak: Nietzsche's Victory over Nihilism.Lise van Boxel
 - Washington's Long War on Syria (Stephen Gowans), Comentado en el blog “Zero Anthropology” (https://zeroanthropology.net/2018/05/10/book-review-washingtons-long-war-on-syria-by-stephen-gowans/)
-- Water for Elephants: A Novel	Water for Elephants: A Novel by Sara Gruen (Paperback)
 - Water for Elephants: A Novel by Sara Gruen
 - Ways of Being: Animals, Plants, Machines: The Search for a Planetary Intelligence.
 James Bridle.
-- Ways of Seeing: Based on the BBC Television Series (Penguin Books for Art)	Ways of Seeing: Based on the BBC Television Series (Penguin Books for Art) by John Berger (Paperback)
 - Ways of Seeing: Based on the BBC Television Series (Penguin Books for Art) by John Berger
 - Ways of the World: A Brief Global History with Sources, Volume 1 by Robert W. Strayer
-- We by Yevgeny Zamyatin, Clarence Brown (Paperback)
+- We by Yevgeny Zamyatin, Clarence Brown
-- Web Site Usability: A Designer's Guide (Interactive Technologies)	Web Site Usability: A Designer's Guide (Interactive Technologies) by Jared Spool, Tara Scanlon (Paperback)
+- Web Site Usability: A Designer's Guide (Interactive Technologies) by Jared Spool, Tara Scanlon
-- West of Eden: The End of Innocence at Apple Computer	West of Eden: The End of Innocence at Apple Computer by Frank Rose (Paperback) |
+- West of Eden: The End of Innocence at Apple Computer by Frank Rose  |
 - What algorithms want. https://mitpress.mit.edu/books/what-algorithms-want
 - What Do You Care What Other People Think?": Further Adventures of a Curious Character by Richard P. Feynman
-- What is Life?: With Mind and Matter and Autobiographical Sketches (Canto Classics)	What is Life?: With Mind and Matter and Autobiographical Sketches (Canto Classics) by Erwin Schrodinger/Penrose (Paperback)
+- What is Life?: With Mind and Matter and Autobiographical Sketches (Canto Classics) by Erwin Schrodinger/Penrose
 - What is Mathematics? by Courant and Robbins (Oxford University Press, 2nd edn., 1996)
 - What Is Not Yours Is Not Yours, Helen Oyeyemi
 - What is Painting?: New Edition (Revised Edition), Julian Bell
 - What Is Real?: The Unfinished Quest for the Meaning of Quantum Physics, by Adam Becker
 - What is this thing called Knowledge? by Duncan Pritchard
 - What Really Matters: Living a Moral Life amidst Uncertainty and Danger (source: https://overcast.fm/+lznF9D-0 )
-- What We Believe but Cannot Prove: Today's Leading Thinkers on Science in the Age of Certainty (Edge Question Series)	What We Believe but Cannot Prove: Today's Leading Thinkers on Science in the Age of Certainty (Edge Question Series) by John Brockman (Paperback)
+- What We Believe but Cannot Prove: Today's Leading Thinkers on Science in the Age of Certainty (Edge Question Series) by John Brockman
-- What We Really Do All Day: Insights from the Centre for Time Use Research (Pelican Books)	What We Really Do All Day: Insights from the Centre for Time Use Research (Pelican Books) by Jonathan Gershuny, Oriel Sullivan (Paperback)
+- What We Really Do All Day: Insights from the Centre for Time Use Research (Pelican Books) by Jonathan Gershuny, Oriel Sullivan
 - When Computers Were Human by David Alan Grier
 - When Einstein Walked with Gödel: Excursions to the Edge of Thought by Jim Holt
 - Where Does The Weirdness Go?: Why Quantum Mechanics Is Strange, But Not As Strange As You Think by David Lindley